Professor of Economics

 Professor Holden has published in top general interest journals such as the the Quarterly Journal of Economics, the American Economic Review and the Review of Economic Studies.

 He is currently editor of the Journal of Law and Economics, and is the founding director of the Herbert Smith Freehills Inititative on Law & Economics at UNSW.

-He has been a Visiting Professor of Economics at the MIT Department of Economics and Visiting Professor of Law at the University of Chicago Law School.
+He has been a Visiting Professor of Economics at the MIT Department of Economics and the MIT Sloan School of Management, Visiting Professor of Economics at the Harvard Economics Department, and Visiting Professor of Law at the University of Chicago Law School and Columbia Law School.

 He is a Fellow of the Econometric Society and a Fellow of the Academy of Social Sciences in Australia.